Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 Jesus gives us a distinct choice – “saving” our lives, doing with it what we want – which results in losing our lives in the end.
 This leads to be separated from God for all eternity, with hell as our destination.
 There is a hell, and it will be more awful than we can imagine.

-But if we agree to accept Christ, surrender ourselves and become a disciple – “lose” our life – then we will experience rewards both here on earth and in eternity.
+But if we agree to believe in Christ, surrender ourselves and become a disciple – “lose” our life – then we will experience rewards both here on earth and in eternity.

 Counting the Cost of True Discipleship

-If discipleship did not require anything, everyone would claim Jesus Christ for their salvation.
+If discipleship did not require anything, everyone would claim Jesus Christ for their salvation and go on their merry way.

 Early in Jesus’ earthly ministry, he had great crowds following Him.
 They loved the excitement of the miracles He performed and the large crowds that gathered hoping to see Him.